 Curiously another sighting that took place was one where the witness saw a long grey skirt suddenly moving behind a safety barrier - but there was no torso.

 I hope you've enjoyed this journey around a few of the abbeys of Scotland.
-Needless to say there are many more of these ancient buildings who have yet to tell their story and that is for a future time.
+Needless to say, there are many more of these ancient buildings who have yet to tell their story.
+That is for a future time.